About PetersPioneersPeter and Marilyn Carroll Biggins Family

 Carroll Y-Chromosome DNA

 DNA test results for Michael Patrick Carroll, second cousin of Marilyn, once removed, show that his closest matches are Carrolls.
-They share a mutation named FT79210, which is roughly estimated to have occurred in the 10th century.
-They share an earlier mutation with a broader group named Y5058, which is roughly estimated to have occurred in the 2nd century.
-This broader group of testers includes men named Ryan, O'Dwyer, Lee/Leary, Gorman, and Kennedy.
+They share a mutation named FT79210, which is roughly estimated to have occurred in 1050 AD.
+They share an earlier mutation with a broader group named Y5058, which is roughly estimated to have occurred in 100 AD.
+This broader group of testers includes men named Ryan, O'Dwyer, Gorman, and Kennedy.
 These families descend from Breassal Breac who lived in Leinster.
 They settled in the 13th or 14th century in County Tipperary and County Limerick.
 See Breassal Breac DNA.

 Marilyn's maternal grandparents, James and Charlotte McDonald Kenny, lived a few blocks away at 4715 W. Maypole Avenue.
 James was a second generation American of Irish descent and was retired from the railway postal service.
 Charlotte was a second generation American of Irish and Scottish descent.
 She was 15 years younger than her husband.
 During World War II, she worked as an assembler for a manufacturing company as part of the war effort.